 Day 7: D-Day landings, Pointe du Hoc and Monet, Giverny

 Our excursion today will be to the D-Day Landings, an hour's drive away.
-Pointe du Hoc is considered to be an excellent location for an overall view of the very long miles of beaches which togather constitute the D-Day Landings.
+Pointe du Hoc is considered to be an excellent location for an overall view of the beaches which togather constitute the D-Day Landings.
 The area covers some fifty miles and there are different categories of Landing Beaches, according to the countries involved ...
 American, Canadian, English etc. All in all, it is an area which witnessed the most courageous and triumphant endeavours which saw the liberation of France .... and ultimately the end of WW2.
 Our local guide will tell the story so strongly, and one gains so much information simply never fully known about.

 Following a casual lunch in Deauville, we will take a comfortable drive to Claude Monet's beautiful home with its exquisite gardens at Giverny.
 You will have time to wander, recognising the many scenes portrayed in Monet's many famous paintings.
 His famed Water Lillies series is exhibited at the Musée de l'Orangerie which you may visit during your time in Paris.

 This evening we will stay at the medieval riverside town of Vernon, a short drive away.
 Dinner will be at a nearby artistic restaurant.